Women's gymnastics at the 2024 Olympics: Full schedule, how to watch, TV and streaming channels

 When does women's gymnastics start?

-Women's gymnastics starts Sunday with qualifying competition on Sunday morning on the East Coast.
+Women's gymnastics started Sunday with qualifying competition in the early morning on the East Coast.

 July 28 - Team Qualifying: Simone Biles and the USA women's gymnastics team will first compete on Sunday, July 28 in team qualifying events begin at 3:30 a.m.
 ET.
 Biles is expected to compete in the 5:40 a.m.
 ET subdivision.